What Redula & Redula LLP

 The Workers' Compensation Appeals Board has also had to change their procedures.
 All parties, defense firms, insurance carriers, and our office has had to change procedures to comply with State and County regulations and rules.
 We want to ensure that we are keeping our clients and staff safe during this time.

 We understand that our clients still need our guidance and assistance.

 New procedures our office has taken at this time:

 1. We will confer with you directly, but not in-person.
 We will speak to you by telephone or email, whenever needed.
 If you have the ability to use web conferencing, we can do that too.
 Please give us your updated/current telephone number or email, so we can contact you.
-You can miss important deadlines if you are not giving us your correct information.
+You will miss important deadlines if you do not give us your correct updated information.

-2. If you come to our office, we can only talk to you through a locked door.
+2. If you come to our office, we can only talk to you through a locked door and require everyone to wear masks.
 This is for everyone's safety; yours and ours!

 Redula & Redula LLP helps injured workers who live and work in Monterey, San Benito and Santa Cruz counties.
 We help injured workers apply for workers’ compensation benefits after work injuries - specific injuries, cumulative trauma (repetitive work injuries), psychiatric injuries, death benefits cases, subsequent injuries benefits trust fund cases (SIBTF), slip and falls, carpal tunnel syndrome.